AppFormer/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-tomcat/README.md

 * The users management services implementations are provided by class `org.uberfire.ext.security.management.tomcat.TomcatUserManagementService`.
 * The concrete users management service implementation is provided by class `org.uberfire.ext.security.management.tomcat.TomcatUserManager`, that **binds the Tomcat users for the given realm into application users**.
-* The concrete roles management service implementation is provided by class `org.uberfire.ext.security.management.tomcat.TomcatGroupManager`, that **binds the Tomcat roles for the given realm into application groups**.
+* The concrete roles management service implementation is provided by class `org.uberfire.ext.security.management.tomcat.TomcatGroupManager`, that **binds the Tomcat roles for the given realm into application groups or roles**.

 Installation notes